-On August 25, 2010, Ruby Williams-Staggs ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District Department of Transportation's ("Agency" or "DCPS") action of abolishing her position through a Reduction-In-Force ("RIF").
+On August 25, 2010, Janine Johnson ("Employee") filed a Petition for Appeal with the Office of Employee Appeals ("OEA" or "Office") contesting the District Department of Transportation's ("Agency" or "DCPS") action of abolishing her position through a Reduction-In-Force ("RIF").
 The effective date of the RIF was July 30, 2010.
-Employee's position of record at the time her position was abolished was a Transportation Data Analyst.
+Employee's position of record at the time her position was abolished was a Statistical Assistant.
 On September 23, 2010, Agency filed an Answer to Employee's Petition for Appeal.

 I was assigned this matter on or around July 18, 2012.
-Thereafter, I ordered the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statutes, and regulations.
-Agency submitted its brief on August 27, 2012, noting that Employee voluntarily retired around July 30, 2010.
-On August 28, 2012, Employee submitted a request for an Extension of time to submit her brief.
-This request was granted in an Order dated August 29, 2012.
-According to this Order, Employee had until September 18, 2012, to submit her brief.
+On July 30, 2012, I issued an order convening a Status Conference for August 22, 2012.
+Both parties were in attendance.
+Thereafter, on August 29, 2012, I ordered the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statutes, and regulations.
+The parties were also required to address the issue of whether Employee retired in lieu of being RIFed.
+Agency submitted its brief on September 13, 2012, noting that Employee voluntarily retired around July 30, 2010.
+Employee's brief was due on September 27, 2012.
+On October 2, 2012, the undersigned issued an Order for Statement of Good Cause to Employee for her failure to comply with the August 29, 2012 Order.
+On October 5, 2012, Employee submitted a request for an Extension of time to submit her brief, noting that she had not received Agency's brief.
+This request was granted in an Order dated October 10, 2012.
+According to this Order, Employee had until October 31, 2012, to submit her brief.
 Employee did not comply.
-On October 2, 2012, I issued an Order for Statement of Good Cause.
+On November 6, 2012, I issued an Order for Statement of Good Cause.
 Employee was ordered to submit a statement of good cause on her failure to submit her brief as required in the previous Orders.
-Employee had until October 10, 2012, to respond to the October 2, 2012, Order.
+Employee had until November 16, 2012, to respond to the November 6, 2012, Order.
 As of the date of this decision, Employee has not responded to this Order.
 The record is now closed.